Table of Contents

 Research always pays – especially in social media marketing, and more so if you research your competitors.
-Knowing what works for them can help you chalk out your own strategy as well.
-You can make use of their strengths and put your own spin on those.
+Knowing what works for them can help you chalk out your strategy.
+You can use their strengths and put your spin on those.

 5. Make the most of the power of the hashtag

 Let’s accept it – hashtags have their entities on social media.
 Unique, brand-centric hashtags are great for tracking user engagement.
-For example, #CouldUseABeer became synonymous with Coors Light Beer, as free six-packs were given away to anyone who tweeted at Coors with the hashtag.
-They generated immense brand awareness and connection with people because who don’t love free beer!
+For example, #CouldUseABeer became synonymous with Coors Light Beer, as free six-packs were given to anyone who tweeted at Coors with the hashtag.
+They generated immense brand awareness and connection with people; because who doesn’t love free beer!

 6. Say Yes to influencers